haco29/personal-website/progress.md

 ## Now (current)

-- **Personal hub**: a clean “Coming soon” homepage with links and contact.
+- **Personal hub**: a clean "Coming soon" homepage with links and contact.
 - **SEO baseline**: robots.txt, sitemap, JSON‑LD, and social preview images.
+- **Harel chatbot**: a chatbot that answers questions about Harel's content (experience, skills, writing, interests) using a system prompt with static content.

 ## Next (near-term)